plandex-ai/plandex/README.md

 ## Roadmap  🗺️

-🧠  Support for open source models, Google Gemini, and Anthropic Claude in addition to OpenAI ✅ - released April 2024<br>
+🧠  Support for open source models, Google Gemini, and Anthropic Claude in addition to OpenAI  ✅ released<br>
 🤝  Plan sharing and team collaboration<br>
 🖼️  Support for multi-modal models—add images and screenshots to context<br>
 🖥️  VSCode and JetBrains extensions<br>